 \subsubsection{Named Entities}

-We adopt definition of Named Entity Recognition (NER) from Petasis et al.~\cite{10.1145/345508.345563}, where ``a NE is a proper noun, serving as a name for something or someone,`` Specifically, our goal is to extract canonical mentions of salient entities.
-Formally, given a passage $p$, the NER model extracts a set of entity mentions
+We adopt the definition of Named Entity Recognition (NER) following Petasis et al.~\cite{10.1145/345508.345563}, where ``a Named Entity (NE) is a proper noun serving as a name for something or someone.''
+Our goal is to extract canonical mentions of salient entities.